 If nTbW is greater than maxTbSize and nTbH is greater than maxTbSize, the general decoding process for intra blocks as specified in this clause is invoked with the location ( xTb0, yTb0 ) set equal to ( xTb0 + newTbW, yTb0 + newTbH ), the transform block width nTbW set equal to newTbW and the height nTbH set equal to newTbH, the intra prediction mode predModeIntra, and the variable cIdx as inputs, and the output is a modified reconstructed picture before in-loop filtering.

 Otherwise, the following ordered steps apply:

-The variables nW, nH, numPartsX and numPartsY are derived as follows:
+The variables nW, nH, xPartIncrement and yPartIncrement are derived as follows:

 nW = IntraSubPartitionsSplitType = = ISP_VER_SPLIT ? nTbW / NumIntraSubPartitions : nTbW (8-53)

 nH = IntraSubPartitionsSplitType = = ISP_HOR_SPLIT ? nTbH / NumIntraSubPartitions : nTbH (8-54)